Today we’re going to talk about your Christmas marketing calen-

 If you want to sell more of your lovely thing to shops this Christmas, you need to get your ass in gear right now.
 The window is already closing.

-So September and October are your prime Christmas pitching months.
+So May to October are your prime Christmas pitching months.

-In the preceding eight weeks or so, you want to be reaching out to any new stockists you’ve got your eye on, and snuggling up to the ones you’ve already got.
-If you need help, my What Retailers Want class will guide you through the whole process – and give you a template script of what to say.
+You want to be reaching out to any new stockists you’ve got your eye on and snuggling up to the ones you’ve already got.

 Before we move on, a quick word about your existing stockists.